Feyerabend/cc/ch08/addition/model/README.md

 operators quantify over alternatives.

-**Saul Kripke**, then a teenager in Omaha, published a series of papers from 1959 to 1963 that systematised this approach with particular clarity and generality.
-His key move was to parameterise
+**Saul Kripke**, then a teenager in Omaha, published a series of papers from 1959 to 1963 that systematised this approach with particular clarity and generality.[^sk] His key move was to parameterise
 truth: a sentence φ is true *at world w in model M*, written M, w ⊨ φ.
 The necessity operator □φ is true at w iff φ is true at every world accessible from w; the possibility operator ◇φ is true at w iff φ is true at some accessible world.
 Different constraints on the accessibility relation (reflexivity, transitivity, symmetry, seriality) correspond to different modal logics (T, S4, S5, D).

-A **Kripke model** is therefore a triple M = (W, R, V) where:
+A **Kripke model** is therefore a triple M = <W, R, V> where:
 - W is a non-empty set of *possible worlds* (or states, points, situations).
 - R ⊆ W × W is the *accessibility relation*.
 - V : W → 2^{Prop} is a *valuation function* mapping each world to the set of propositions true there.

-This is a model in the full Tarskian sense — a mathematical structure interpreting a formal language.
+This is a model in the full Tarskian sense--a mathematical structure interpreting a formal language.
 The difference from classical first-order models is that truth is *indexed*: every semantic judgment carries a world parameter.
 The language no longer describes a single fixed domain; it describes how things vary across a family of alternatives.

+[^sk]: Kripke also visited Kanger when he was still very young.

 ### IV.
 Kripke Structures in Computer Science